zhaoxu98/PhD-Day-Sum-Template/SETUP.md

 - Manual trigger via GitHub Actions UI

 The workflow will:
+1. Validate and fix day counters in all summary files
-1. Update the README.md with links to all summary files
+2. Update the README.md with links to all summary files
-2. Show the 10 most recent summaries with day counters (if start date is configured)
+3. Show the 10 most recent summaries with day counters (if start date is configured)
-3. Display word count for completed summaries
+4. Display word count for completed summaries
-4. Show missing summaries in a collapsible section
+5. Show missing summaries in a collapsible section
-5. Commit and push the updated README
+6. Commit and push the updated README and any fixed summary files

 ## Customization